 The Small Acts Matter campaign reinforces the value of doing little activities that build social well-being.
 We all intuitively know that doing things like visiting with neighbours, speaking with a small child, or helping someone with a chore, creates a sense of connection and social belonging.
 It usually makes us feel good!
 But, did you know, that research supports this intuition?!

-The Small Acts Matter campaign highlights activities – validated through research – that do build social belonging and connection.
+The Small Acts Matter campaign highlights activities – validated through research – that build social belonging and connection.
 In the long run, a sense of belonging is a protective factor that prevents people from falling into crisis.
-Protective factors build resilience for individuals, families and communities and keep them socially well.
+Protective factors build resilience for individuals, families, and communities and keep them socially well.

 More information on protective factors is available through The City of Calgary's website.

 Links to each of the messages in the Small Acts Matter campaign are below.